techpines/asset-rack/README.md

 However, if you are only using Grunt to manage your static assets, then you should consider upgrading to a badass static web framework like Asset Rack.

-__Why is this better than Wintersmith/Jekyll?__
+__Why is this better than (Winter/Black)smith?__

-Asset Rack is a static web framework, and at it's core there are only two core abstractions, the `Asset` and `Rack` classes.
-Wintersmith and Jekyll are high level frameworks that solve more specific problems.
+Asset Rack is a static web framework, and at it's core there are only two abstractions, the `Asset` and `Rack` classes.
+Wintersmith is a high level frameworks that solves more specific problems.

 Wintersmith could consume Asset Rack as a dependency.
 If something more high-level fits your specific use case, then by all means that is probably a good fit.
-If you need the flexibilty and power of the entire Static Web at your fingertips.
+If you need more flexibilty and power, then I'm sure you can guess my opinion on that.

 # License